ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 hotelData['country']= hotelData['country'].astype(str)
 ```

-Another task we need to do is analyzing categorical features.
+Another task we need to do is analyze categorical features.

-Categorical labels should be converted into numeric format to make them more understandable and implementable for training machine learning algorithms.
+Categorical labels should be converted into a numeric format to make them more understandable and implementable for training machine learning algorithms.
 We can use [one-hot encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) for some non-ordinal features such as `country`, but due to the numerous categories, this method would incur a higher computational cost.
-Therefore, [label encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) method will be used instead.
+Therefore, the [label encoding](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) method will be used instead.

 ```python